• Skip to main content

 As you might imagine, these two camps take decidedly different approaches to culture change.
 Which approach should you take?
 Honestly, it’s your choice.
 Neither approach has a monopoly on the most effective way to do organizational change.
 But you should be intentional about your choice of approach.
 Think about your existing culture and leadership, for instance.
 It’s quite possible that one approach would be more compatible than the other.

 I will tell you about both approaches, of course, but let’s be honest: The planners like to go first!
 So, we’ll start with the “assessment approach” to culture change.
-Learn more about improving employee engagement with great surveys.
+Learn more about improving employee engagement with great work culture surveys.

 Employee Engagement and Culture: Finding the Right Assessment